-The school facility is adequate to meet the school's vision, mission, and graduate learner outcomes.
-The campus is completed gated and offers thirteen classrooms, a front office with space for specialized student services, a multi-purpose room for assemblies and student events, and an outdoor space including green field, play structure, and basketball court.

-The facility is safe and maintained by the Springs Facilities Department.
+- The school facility is adequate to meet the school's vision, mission, and graduate learner outcomes.
+The student center is completely gated and offers fifteen classrooms and a dedicated green field.
+In addition, the program has shared access to a lecture hall, 500 seat theater, nutrition program, and covered lunch area.
+A track and pool are available upon request.
+The building has 19,474 square feet of space for educational use with all educational occupancy approvals. - The facility is safe and maintained by the Springs Facilities Department.
 Security protocols are in place for all students, staff, and visiting parents.